How PST Works for Auction Items in British Columbia

 PST Reporting and Remittance

 Trellis collects and remits PST directly to the BC government on your behalf.
+You do not need to report this PST in your annual filings.

 You can see how much PST was collected by downloading the All Transactions export, which includes: